 Learn About Your New Campus and What It Has to Offer

 It’s also important to take a step back and learn more about the campus you will be attending and what all it has to offer for its students.
 For instance, does your campus provide on-site tutoring opportunities for students who are struggling?
+If you still don’t have one, find a family oriented Science tutor now.
 Is there a library available for you to have access to computers and a quiet space to get your coursework done?
 Are there places available to relax and unwind after a long day, or days, or get your assignments completed such as a gym or recreational facility?
 Many campuses offer their students the vast majority of these and more!
 In fact, at Berry College, they have the world’s largest campus and offer their students approximately 27,000 acres to relax and unwind after a stressful day!
 Within those 27,000 acres, they offer a plethora of different recreational activities for their exercise science physical therapy students such as camping, hiking, biking, and kayaking!

 Establish Healthy Habits